2 children dead, 2 critical after youth sailing camp boat crashes, sinks off Miami Beach

 “It was a trying day for all involved,” Miami Fire Rescue Lt.
 Pete Sanchez said.
 “Most of us have kids, so it is difficult to see.”

-The survivors, two children and an adult counselor, were taken to the Miami Yacht Club; medics later took one of the children to the hospital for abrasions.
+The survivors, four children and an adult counselor, were taken to the Miami Yacht Club; medics later took two of the children to the hospital for treatment.

 “At this time, details are still emerging, and we are actively gathering all available facts,” the post reads in part.
 “Our priority is the safety and well-being of everyone involved, and we are working closely with the appropriate authorities and organizations to understand the situation fully.”